dennis0324/Capunction/README.md

 <h3>what is Capunction?</h3>
 It is cap + function!<br>

+<h3>Recommended to</h3>

-This is for people that need a function key when using remote desktop software(eg. moonlight streaming, goole remote desktop).
+ * This is for people that need a function key when using remote desktop software(eg. moonlight streaming, google remote desktop).
+ * if your function keys doesn't work properly.

-using keyboard that doesn't have function keys(eg. f1,f2, etc.)
+ * Using keyboard that doesn't have function keys(eg. f1,f2, etc.)

-this make you to use caplock to fn key and send fucntion keys
+ this make you to use capslock to fn key

 ## Compiling